 Presentation Free can open existing PowerPoint presentations, including those saved in the newer .pptx format.
 It can save only to the older .ppt format, or to Kingsoft’s native .dps format.
 You also have the option of converting presentation files to PDFs.

 Far too many presentations are boring.
 In many cases, it’s not because the content is dull, it’s just that audiences have seen enough static slideshows to last a lifetime.
 Prezi creates eye-catching custom animations that blow ordinary slide decks out of the water.

 It works like this: You assemble various snippets of information—text, graphics, videos, and the like—onto the virtual equivalent of a giant, themed poster board.
 Instead of flipping from one page to the next, PowerPoint-style, Prezi flies around that poster board, zooming into one area for viewing, then up, out, and onto the next.

 All of this happens with an animated flow.
 It looks like something a professional effects shop would take weeks and thousands of dollars to create.
 But it’s really just a Prezi template stocked with your data and some extra infographics.

 Earlier this year, Prezi added a long-awaited new feature: sound.
-You can now include background music that plays during the presentation, or even add voice-overs or sound effects to “path steps” (the transitions between areas of the scene).
+You can now include background music that plays during the presentation or even adds voice-overs or sound effects to “path steps” (the transitions between areas of the scene).
 That might not seem like a huge deal, but Prezi delivers such a smooth, cinematic experience.

 Prezi has also added a creator app for iPad and a viewer for iPhone, meaning that you can build and/or make your pitches on the run.
 They’re free, as is Prezi Basic.
 Upgrade options start at $59 per year.